-And I will give you a new heart, and a new spirit I will put within you.
-And I will remove the heart of stone from your flesh and give you a heart of flesh. – Ezekiel 36:26 (ESV)
+Moreover, I will give you a new heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh. – Ezekiel 36:26

 Through the power of the Holy Spirit, it is possible to for our reactions to match the heart of our Father.

 But thanks be to God that, though you used to be slaves to sin, you have come to obey from your heart the pattern of teaching that has now claimed your allegiance.
-You have been set free from sin and have become slaves to righteousness. – Romans 6:17-18 (NIV)
+You have been set free from sin and have become slaves to righteousness. – Romans 6:17-18 (NIV, emphasis added)

 In the Old Testament, the people of God had the Law.
 Their goal was to outwardly obey to the best of their ability – to respond to temptations with the right choices.
 But Jesus changed the game when He went after our hearts.